 The amount of wagers accepted since the first launch in Pennsylvania is gradually pushing towards the $2 billion mark.
 Total revenue from sports betting surpassed $100 million earlier this year, and Pennsylvania has generated nearly $40 million in tax dollars from sports betting operations.

 Pennsylvania iLottery and Casino

 One of the reasons Pennsylvania went live with their sportsbook apps so easily was an established guideline in place from their online lottery.
-Anyone inside the Pennsylvania border can sign up for a free PA iLottery account.
+Anyone inside the Pennsylvania border can sign up for a PA iLottery account.

 Players can access two of the biggest national draw lotteries in North America.
 On the PA iLottery website, players can purchase tickets for both the Powerball and Mega Millions twice-a-week drawings.